tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-16.md

     * A: Occasionally modded mobs don't follow the rules completely.
 It may help in such situations to use `'onjoin': true` in your rule

 * Q: I added a rule to spawn.json to allow a mod but nothing is happening.
 Why is that?
-    * A: 'Allow' (is standard).
+    * A: 'Allow' is standard.
 With `spawn.json` you can only restrict spawns that were already happening.
 If you want to add more spawns you'll have to add rules to `spawner.json` (possibly refined with rules in `spawn.json`)
     * A: Having only 'allow' rules in `spawn.json` is (usually) pretty useless as those mobs will spawn anyway (exceptions are if you want to boost mobs).
 Typically, you want to have 'deny' rules

 * Q: I'm trying /summon and spawn eggs but my rules don't seem to work?